Sayonara Wild Hearts

 Sayonara Wild Hearts is a 2019 rhythm action video game developed by Simogo and published by Annapurna Interactive.
 Described as a "pop album video game", Sayonara Wild Hearts follows the story of a heartbroken young woman through a surrealistic landscape.
 Each level of the game is set to a song, with the player guiding the woman while collecting hearts, avoiding obstacles, and fighting enemies.
-The game was released for iOS, macOS and tvOS through Apple Arcade, Nintendo Switch, PlayStation 4 in September 2019, for Windows in December 2019, for Xbox One in February 2020, and for PlayStation 5 in February 2025.
+The game was released for iOS, macOS and tvOS through Apple Arcade, Nintendo Switch, PlayStation 4 in September 2019, for Windows in December 2019, for Xbox One in February 2020, for PlayStation 5 in February 2025, and for Nintendo Switch 2 in April 2026.
 It was met with positive reviews for its visuals, soundtrack, and gameplay, and nominated for several year-end awards.